restorecommerce/chassis-srv/README.md

 ## Architecture

-The chassis is split into a cache, config, database, events, logger, client and server part.
+The chassis is split into a cache, config, database, logger and server part.
-The client connects via transports to other servers and offers these endpoints.
 A Server exposes endpoints via transports.
-The events provide a pub/sub model like the NodeJS events module.
 The cache part handles loading of caches based on configuration files.
 Databases can be loaded with database part.
 Log handling is provided by the logger part.